danielkvist/botio/README.md

 botio server bolt --key mysupersecretkey
 ```

-> IMPORTANT: Due to how PostgreSQL works you will need to have created the database before trying to connect Botio to it.
+> IMPORTANT: Due to how PostgreSQL and SQLite 3 works you will need to have created the database before trying to connect Botio to it.

 > IMPORTANT: The first log message will contain your generated JWT for authentication.